scikit-hep/scikit-hep/README.rst

 and dependencies included, respectively.

-For any installed `scikit-hep` the following displays the actual versions of all Scikit-HEP dependent packages installed; for example:
+For any installed `scikit-hep` the following displays the actual versions of all Scikit-HEP dependent packages installed, for example:

 .. code-block:: python